Novage/p2p-media-loader/docs/api.md

           dropped from the cache
         - default is `300000` (5 mins)
     + `lastSegmentProbability`
-        - a positive float `Number` in from 0.01 to 0.99
+        - a positive float `Number` from 0.01 to 0.99
         - ???
         - default is `0.05`
     + `lastSegmentProbabilityInterval`